Trackunit/developer-hub/api-docs/rental-erp-api-intro.md

 Custom fields provide a way to define new fields in the Trackunit data model.
 Allowing to extend and customize Trackunit Manager.
 Currently we support **extending the data model of assets, accounts, groups, sites, customers and rental contracts with new fields**.

-1. To define a custom field, you first need to [add a definition using the API.](/reference/custom-field-definitions)
+1. To define a custom field, you first need to [add a definition using the Custom Fields Definitions API.](/reference/custom-field-definitions)
 2. Use the [Custom Fields Values API](/reference/custom-field-values) to set values on your defined custom fields.
 - Specify the `entityId` for your query.
 Depending on which domain type you are interested in, this can be an assetId, accountId, groupId, siteId, customerId or rentalContractId.